 Borrego Springs Middle School is located in the remote desert community of Borrego Springs, in eastern San Diego County.
 Borrego Springs is a quiet community with a true home town atmosphere and is situated in the middle of the Anza-Borrego Desert State Park.
 Known for its ideal winter climate and natural beauty, the area attracts many visitors.
 Borrego Springs Middle School is governed by the Borrego Springs Unified School District.
-The district currently includes one elementary school, one middle school, one high school, and one continuation high school.
-Borrego Springs Middle School serves 108 students in grades six through eight, providing comprehensive educational programs and services to its unique student population.
+The district currently includes one elementary school, one middle school, and one high school.
+Borrego Springs Middle School serves 80 students in grades six through eight, providing comprehensive educational programs and services to its unique student population.
 The school also acts as a focal point for community events.